ritaeperjesi/antihouse/README.md

 #### 22.02
 We had a meeting with Stefan, he suggested to use the reverp effect in ableton for showing the roomsize, and i think i'd be able to do it.
 We also discussed how to go further, i'm excited.
 I quickly denoised in Premiere the voiceover.
+I tried my experience in VR.
+Things that are needed: the robot vacuum cleaner is too big, I'm standing in a too low position.
+I should really implement the teleport option.
+Some beams and the window are flashing in a weird way which is annoying.
+The window is a bit too big.